Las Vegas Aces become first repeat WNBA champs in 21 years, beating New York Liberty 70-69 in Game 4

 This was the first close game of the season between these teams.
 The four regular-season matchups were all blowouts with the closest contest being a nine-point win by New York on Aug.
 28. The first three games of the WNBA Finals were also routs, with New York winning Game 3 87-73 to stave off elimination.

 Game 4 was so tense that Ionescu was seen vomiting into a trash can during a timeout midway through the fourth quarter, shortly after she hit a 3-pointer to get the Liberty within 60-58.
-Ionescu returned to the court after the timeout.
+Ionescu stayed in the game after the timeout.

+New York’s record fell to 2-10 all-time in the WNBA Finals.
+Teams that fall behind 0-2 in the best-of-five series Finals have lost all nine of those series.

 AP WNBA: https://apnews.com/hub/wnba-basketball